David-000001/cognitive-ux-design-auditor/README.md

 **Cognitive UX Design Auditor**
 An explainable rule-based expert system for auditing cognitive usability issues in user interface design.

-## What was fixed

-The original project already had the expert-system logic, but it looked like a normal 3-section Streamlit form.
-This fixed version makes the expert-system structure obvious by adding:

 1. Expert System Architecture tab
 2. Run UX Audit tab